yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 | `QueryTextSample`        | Representative query text for the group (sample to quickly recognize the workload)                                                        |

 > [!TIP]
-> - Sort by ImpactScore descending - this surfaces what actually hurts the system
+> - Sort by ImpactScore descending.
+This surfaces what actually hurts the system
 > - A high RegressionRatio with a low ImpactScore is often negligible
 > - A moderate ratio with a high ImpactScore deserves immediate attention